-The mission of the Department of Communication Disorders (CDO) is to provide high quality undergraduate and graduate education necessary for entry into professional practice across the range of practice settings and to be eligible for relevant state and national credentials for professional practice; provide high quality clinical services to the community; and to instill in students a strong commitment to their respective professions and their associated life-long learning opportunities.
+The mission of the Department of Communication sciences and Disorders (CSD) is to provide high quality undergraduate and graduate education necessary for entry into professional practice across the range of practice settings and to be eligible for relevant state and national credentials for professional practice; provide high quality clinical services to the community; and to instill in students a strong commitment to their respective professions and their associated life-long learning opportunities.

 In order to accomplish this mission, the department believes it is essential to integrate: